Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 A factory is any enterprise that employs 7 or more workers to manufacture, assemble, pack, repair, produce, test, maintain, process, improve, store or destroy any items or materials listed by Thailand’s Department of Industrial Works (Ministry of Industry) regulations.

-If you would like to open and operate a factory in Thailand, you will likely need to apply for a Factory license or receive approval through advance notification to officials at the Ministry of Industry in Thailand.
-Certain types of factories do not require licensing or advance notification, and the level of oversight the government maintains over factory regulation depends on the determined amount environmental impact and protection deemed necessary.
+Before you can open and operate a factory in Thailand, you will likely need to apply for a Factory license or receive approval from the Ministry of Industry in Thailand.
+Certain types of factories do not require licensing or approval, and the level of regulation the government maintains factories depends on the perceived amount of environmental impact and the level of protection deemed necessary.

-The Thai Ministry of Industry maintains authority over how regulations are determined for the following categories:
+The Thai Ministry of Industry decides regulations for the following:

-• Type, category and description of any machinery or equipment to be used in the factory functions
+• Type, category and description of machinery or equipment used in the factory functions

-• Requirements for workers who will take any specific duties or positions at the factory due to specialized skills
+• Requirements for workers who will work in specific duties or positions in a factory due to specialized skills

-• Safety procedures and standards for any equipment used at the factory to help prevent, halt or reduce danger or damage to could occur to the property of the factory or to public places located within proximity of the factory
+• Safety procedures and standards for any equipment used at the factory to help prevent or reduce danger or damage that could occur to the factory property or to public places located near to the factory

-• The release of pollution, waste or any other harmful substance resulting from factory functions that could affect the environment
+• The release of pollution, waste or any other harmful substance from the factory that could affect the environment

-• Reporting of any information and documents by the owners of the factory to comply with Thai laws.
+• Ensure that any information and documents by the owners of the factory comply with Thai laws.

 • Ensuring the safety of factory operations